Nikko Jenkins: First incarceration

 In 2009, his father died while Jenkins was imprisoned.
-That same year, Nikko Jenkins and Erica Jenkins, his sister who was also imprisoned at the time, were allowed to temporarily leave prison with corrections officers to accompany them to their grandmother's funeral.
+That same year, Nikko Jenkins and Erica Jenkins, his sister who was also imprisoned at the time, were granted furlough with corrections officers to accompany them to their grandmother's funeral.
 During the funeral, after a guard uncuffed one of Jenkins's hands so he could use the restroom, Jenkins and his sister attacked the guard but were both restrained.
-On July 30, 2013, Jenkins was released from prison.